curv3d/curv/docs/language/Records.rst

 The spread operator (``...``) interpolates all of the fields from another record into the record being constructed.

-Field specifiers are processed left to right.
-If the same field name is used more than once, then the last field specifier wins.
+Field generators are processed left to right.
+If the same field name is specified more than once, then the last occurrence wins.

 Examples: